depaul-dice/sciunit/README.rst

 ============

 A command line utility to create, manage, and share *sciunits*.
-A *sciunit* is a lightweight and portable unit to represent executions of programs.
+A *sciunit* is a lightweight and portable unit that contains captured, repeatable program executions.

 OPTIONS
 ========